kozeedndnotes/dnd/Wizard Divination (2024) - Future Self/homebrew.md

 # Homebrew Divination Spells
 One of the primary issues with Divination Wizard is that they lack meaningful spell selection in combat.
 Mind Spike is the only combat divination spell in the game and it requires concentration, which makes us far less potent as a control wizard (basically relegates me to magic missile and cantrips).

 ## Thoughts
 It would be fun to have spells that really play into the way divination wizards interact with spell slots and upcast mechanics.
-In many ways I think we could re-flavor existing spells with a more divination-centric tone - hopefully without impacting game balance.
+In many ways I think we could re-flavor existing spells with a more divination-centric tone - hopefully without damaging game balance.

 ## Combat Spells
 I don't really have any (divination) way to reliably attack a targets' physical saves or AC - which leads to me being quite unhelpful against intelligent creatures.
 Having a diverse kit would make combat feel more interactive.